cullymason/wordle-cli/README.md

 * displays if the letters of the guess are contained in the target word and are in the same position

 ### Todo
-* Exit the cli if the correct word is guessed or too many guesses
 * add `--share` option that mimics the real wordle